Is Recovery From ADHD and Substance Use Disorder Double the Trouble?

 People suffering from certain psychiatric disorders, such as Attention Deficit Hyperactivity Disorder (ADHD), are more likely than others to turn to drugs and alcohol to ease their symptoms.

 This behavior has the potential to turn into addiction, and before they know it, they’re now suffering from two problems that negatively impact one another.
-Dual diagnosis, sometimes referred to as co-occurring disorder, is the presence of two disorders, such as substance abuse disorder and ADHD.
+Dual diagnosis, sometimes referred to as co-occurring disorder, is the presence of two disorders, such as substance use disorder and ADHD.
 These combined disorders create more difficulties than one single disorder in the lives of those suffering from them, as well as in the lives of their friends and families.

 The Diagnostic and Statistical Manual of Mental Health (DSM-5) is published by the American Psychiatric Association (APA) and is widely used for diagnosing mental disorders.
 According to the most recent edition released in May 2013, ADHD is categorized as a neurodevelopmental disorder.

 According to the American Academy of Family Physicians, 30 to 50 percent of children diagnosed with ADHD will carry the disorder into their adult lives.
-Furthermore, adults with ADHD are far more likely to find themselves victims of drug and alcohol abuse, with some studies suggesting 50% of ADHD patients will eventually exhibit some form of a substance use disorder.
+Furthermore, adults with ADHD are far more likely to find themselves victims of drug and alcohol misuse, with some studies suggesting 50% of ADHD patients will eventually exhibit some form of a substance use disorder.

 It can be complicated to treat a dual diagnosis if symptoms from either ADHD or substance abuse disorder aren’t front and center.
 In other words, a person suffering from alcoholism or drug abuse issues seeking treatment might not be aware that they are also living with attention deficit hyperactivity disorder (ADHD).
 It is genetic, so the chances are high that if a person has ADHD, one or both of their parents will also have it, and many times it has gone undiagnosed so they won’t even be aware of it.